Read the Arizonans Preventing Hunger Action Plan 2017: Nine Strategies to Increase Food Security

 - Supports a network of community and faith based organizations that collaborate with DES in providing access and education for the Nutrition Assistance Program for seniors, families, individuals and communities.

-There is no fee required to receive services from Coordinated Hunger Relief Program partners.
+There is no fee required to receive services from Coordinated Hunger Relief Program or its community and faith-based partner organizations.

 More Information Contact: